 - Complex pricing tiers

-Zoho Reports is a cloud-based data visualization software ideal for small to mid-sized enterprises.
-It offers easy-to-use interfaces, built-in connectors, and collaboration tools for efficient report sharing.
+Zoho Analytics is a cloud based data visualization software ideal for small to mid sized enterprises.
+It offers easy to use interfaces, built in connectors, and collaboration tools for efficient report sharing.
 Users can create visually appealing dashboards and automate data updates without writing code.

 Advantages